Book Your FREE Video or Telephone Consultation

 How safe is laser eye surgery?

-While all surgical procedures carry a very slight degree of risk, laser eye surgery is an extremely safe, common and effective procedure – over 40 million patients worldwide have had corrective eye surgery!
+While all surgical procedures carry a very slight degree of risk, laser eye surgery is an extremely safe, common and effective procedure – with over 40 million patients worldwide who have had corrective eye surgery!

 • See clearly without the need for glasses or contacts